Technical Docs

 Adapters

 Adapters are contracts that can hook into the normal flow of cross-chain transactions and augment their capabilities without requiring changes in existing contracts.
-The connext/integration repository contains adapters that can be inherited for these purposes.
+The repository contains adapters that can be inherited for these purposes.

 SwapAdapter